csmeyns/propaganda-everyday/README.md

 ## Purpose

 What is propaganda?
 What _isn't_?
 Does it even matter?
 This course aims to support participants in getting a better grip on how propaganda operates in people's everyday lives.
 We'll reflect on some of the key questions that the production, circulation and reception of propagandist material raises.
-Think: issues about: freedom, persuasion, trust, (mis)information and vulnerability.
+Think: issues about freedom, persuasion, trust, (mis)information and vulnerability.
 Over the course of the week, we will build a propaganda analysis ‘toolkit’ to apply our insights to concrete cases.

 ## Format